EPW80/Funky-Town-Marketplace/README.md

 # Funky Town Marketplace

-NFT marketplace from scratch: frontend, data storage, and smart contracts.
-This is an application focusing on different art pieces apart of a collection called Funky Town.
-The application features metamask connectivity allowing the user to connect their wallet.
-The application also provides the ability to upload NFT's from a user folder.
+Welcome to Funky Town Marketplace, a fully-featured NFT (Non-Fungible Tokens) marketplace.
+This application is designed for showcasing different art pieces that are part of a collection called "Funky Town".
+Key features include MetaMask connectivity for wallet integration and the ability to upload NFTs from a user's folder.

 ## Built with

-- JavaScript

-- Tailwind

-- Solidity
+- JavaScript: The scripting language for creating dynamic web content.

+- Tailwind: A utility-first CSS framework for rapidly building custom user interfaces.

+- Solidity: An object-oriented programming language for writing smart contracts.

+## Features

+- Wallet Integration: Connect with MetaMask to interact with the blockchain.

+- NFT Upload: Users can upload their own NFTs from their local folder.

+- Interactive User Interface: User-friendly and visually appealing design for easy navigation.

 ## Deployment